zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 </head>
 ```

 To keep things brief, we will not be making an External stylesheet, but I have included one that you can practice with - [see here](public/src/external-stylesheet.css).
-To use this External stylesheet make sure it's in the same folder as your "css-practice.html".
+To use this External stylesheet make sure it's in the same folder as your "css-practice.html."
 On the External stylesheet, I have added a couple of basic CSS styles to play with.
-Amend, break, and play with as you see fit.
+Amend, break, and play with this external-stylesheet.css as you see fit.

 Here is the [css-practice-final.html](public/src/css-practice-final.html) with the internal, and external stylesheets added if you'd like to look.

 Whew 🤯 - that was a lot.
-If it all still seems a little foggy, don't worry it will get easier.
-CSS is not something you get in one day, or from a couple blog posts.
+If it all still seems a little foggy, don't worry, it will get easier.
+CSS is not something you get in one day, or from a couple of blog posts.

 Tomorrow, we'll look more at CSS syntax.

-[^attr]: We won't cover attributes here, but I cover them in How to Become a Web Developer: A Field Guide, or you can read [this resource](https://www.w3schools.com/html/html_attributes.asp) by W3Schools.
+[^attr]: We won't cover attributes here, but I cover them in 📗 How to Become a Web Developer: A Field Guide, or you can read [this resource](https://www.w3schools.com/html/html_attributes.asp) by W3Schools.